denog/routing-guide/docs/guides/route_filtering/inbound/require_policy.md

 [RFC8212](https://www.rfc-editor.org/rfc/rfc8212.html)
 requires that you *must* configure an import and an export policy (= some filtering) on any external BGP session, otherwise the session will not be initiated or accepted.

-The compliance of BGP implementations of RFC8212 is tracked [here](https://github.com/bgp/RFC8212).
+The compliance of BGP implementations to RFC8212 is tracked [here](https://github.com/bgp/RFC8212).

 Configuration examples: